bayram-dev/FlaskNews/README.md

 # Simplest news on python

 Hello everybody!
-In this repository you can see the simplest news on Flask you can ever find.
+In this repository you can see the simplest news website made with Flask you can ever find.
 This project can be a good start for someone, who wanted to make a fully working News website.
 That's how it looks for now:
 <p align="center">